Michał Żuk: Style of play

 Noted for his superior technical ability, especially his exceptional ball control and excellent vision, Żuk has been compared to former Spanish great, and Barcelona legend, Andrés Iniesta.
 As with most talented dribblers to come out of Barcelona's youth academy in recent years, he has also been compared to Argentine football legend Lionel Messi.

 Personal life

 Family

-Żuk's brother, Miłosz, is also a footballer, and was playing for the youth team of Girona.
-Miłosz currently also plays for Pogoń Szczecin.
+Żuk's brother, Miłosz, is also a footballer, who plays for FC Barcelona as well.
+Both of their parents are Polish Citizens who live in Spain.

 Sponsorship

 In 2018, Żuk signed a sponsorship deal with German company Adidas.
 In doing so, he became one of the youngest athletes to have signed a deal with the sporting goods manufacturer.